 - Zone-to-Zone Transfer.
 Zones can transfer merchandise “in-bond” (i.e., insured) from one zone to another.
 Customs duties may be deferred until the product’s eventual entry into U.S. Customs territory.

 - Customs Inventory Control Efficiencies.
 Cost savings (especially cashflow savings) can occur from zone efficiencies affecting inventory control.
 These efficiencies include Customs procedures such as direct delivery and weekly entries.

 “Holistic” metrics needed

-CBP, which is in charge of FTZ compliance and ensures the collection of duties, taxes and fees from these facilities, conducts periodic reviews.
-This includes evaluation of transactions, records, procedures and facility conditions.
+CBP, which is in charge of FTZ compliance and ensures the collection of duties, taxes, and fees from these facilities, conducts periodic reviews.
+This includes the evaluation of transactions, records, procedures, and facility conditions.
 CBP also reviews FTZ operator bonds to ensure they’re sufficient to cover duties and fees owed based on the value of the merchandise held in the facilities.

 While CBP has found that FTZs are generally low-risk for non-compliance, the GAO maintains that the agency has not conducted a “program-wide risk analysis” of the FTZ industry.